ray-1337/discord-music-bot/README.md

 - Rename `.env.example` to `.env`, edit the configuration first, such as Discord bot token, etc.
   - You can edit the `Config.ts` file as well.
 - Run `npm run dev` for testing, and `npm run prod` for production.

-## Why bother?
-The first thing is I couldn't find any functional YouTube search-based music bot.

-So, that's the most obvious reason why should I made my own.

 ## What's so good about it?
 I extended this project with more features, such as: